Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 440 1.5GB should in theory be a lot faster than the GeForce 9600 GSO ASUS 512 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GT 440 1.5GB should theoretically be much superior to the GeForce 9600 GSO ASUS 512 in general. (explain)

-Texel RateThe GeForce 9600 GSO ASUS 512 is a lot (approximately 85%) faster with regards to anisotropic filtering than the GeForce GT 440 1.5GB. (explain)
+Texel RateThe GeForce 9600 GSO ASUS 512 is quite a bit (approximately 85%) faster with regards to texture filtering than the GeForce GT 440 1.5GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison